whatsiplus/whatsiplus-order-notification-for-woocommerce/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Add the feature to create and display WordPress shortcodes and messages graphically

 = 1.1.2 =
 * Added: Full support for custom WooCommerce order statuses
 * Improved: Automatically display custom statuses in Admin, Customer, and Multivendor settings